 - vegetable oil

-- Transfer the fish fingers to a medium-size mixing bowl.
-Add salt, lime juice, ground turmeric, red pepper flakes, ground black pepper, and ginger garlic paste.
+- Add salt, lime juice, turmeric, red pepper flakes, black pepper, and ginger garlic paste.

 - Mix everything well using your clean fingers and set aside for 10 minutes.